 Greg Smith was a member of the 1992 & 1993 class of the CR Fine Woodworking Program.
 His many years of professional woodworking include an artist-in-residency at the Appalachian Center for Crafts, while at the same time creating award-winning fine furniture.
 Todd Sorenson is a “reformed aerospace engineer” who was a member of classes 2001 and 2013.
 He took over from David Welter as the workshop manager in summer 2016.

-Each year TKF Scholarship Committee selects a first year student at CR Woodworking Fine Furniture Program to receive $2,500 and a second year student to receive a $3,000 Smith-Sorenson Scholarship, based on merit and need.
+Each year TKF Scholarship Committee selects a first year student at The Krenov School Fine Woodworking Program to receive $2,500 and a second year student to receive a $3,000 Smith-Sorenson Scholarship, based on merit and need.